 As present open-pit reserves are expected to be depleted in 1991, exploration is currently being conducted on the adjacent McDame deposit which has asbestos fibre of similar content and quality to Cassiar Mine.
-Coned drifting and underground diamond drilling of Dame are planned during 1986.
+Continued drifting and underground diamond drilling of McDame are planned during 1986.

-At the historic San Antonio Gold Mine, owned by Cassiar Mining Corporation, an exploration subsidiary of Inco Limited is conducting an underground diamond drilling program.
+mining Corporation, an exploration subsidiary of Inco Limited is conducting an underground diamond drilling program.
 They must spend \$7.5 million to earn a 50% interest.
 Project objectives are to define reserves in the lower levels of the mine where Cassiar Mining Corporation had identified 191,000 tonnes of 8.57 grams of gold per tonne (0.25 oz gold per ton) in the 97 vein during a drill program in 1983.
 The 97 vein is open along strike and to depth.